-Next, Iago came across Kim, an off-duty police officer taking a walk with her husband.
+Next, Iago came across Kim, a off-duty police officer taking a walk with her children.
 Iago yelled, "Nice hooters!"
 Kim rolled her eyes and kept walking.
-Iago went right up in her face, removed his mask, and yelled, "Hey, [crude word for a woman]!
+Iago went right up in her face, attempted to grab her, and yelled, "Hey, [crude word for a woman]!
 I'm talking to you!"
-She replied, "You need to keep 6 feet distance!" and shoved him away from her as hard as she could.
+She replied, "Get away from me!" and shoved him away from her as hard as she could.
 Being extremely drunk and unstable on his feet, he fell down, breaking his wrist as he hit the sidewalk.